dot-operator/eidolon/README.md

 You'll also have to restart Steam to get it to show up in your library.

-By Sullivan 'vanSulli' Boyd;
+By Sullivan 'Dot Operator' Boyd;
-additional assets by Colossal
+additional assets by Chris Marshall

 Feedback from
 - Caden